SerpSeed/Spintax-Generator/README.md

 # Spintax-Generator
-Simple tool to quickly generate spintax from large lists of words and phrases.
-Working example here: https://github.com/SerpSeed/Spintax-Generator
+Simple jQuery tool to quickly generate spintax from large lists of words and phrases.
+You can find a working example of this script here: https://github.com/SerpSeed/Spintax-Generator